-1. In the semester they are not teaching, interns are expected to engage in 4 outreach projects/presentations per semester.
-Interns who are co-teaching are expected to engage in 2 outreach/presentations during that semester.
+Interns are expected to engage in 4 outreach projects/presentations per semester.
+Interns who are leading MHPE seminar are expected to engage in 2 outreach/presentations during that semester.
 Outreach may include synchronous or asynchronous presentations for classes, student organizations, or staff/faculty groups, as well as participation in campus-wide events (e.g., the yearly Wellness Fair), and content creation for the UCC's social media platforms.
-We ask you to think about scheduling ~1 hour for outreach/outreach prep per week: some weeks you may have no outreach involvement, some outreaches require more prep time, and/or other outreaches might last 2-3 hours.
+Some weeks you may have no outreach involvement, some outreaches require more prep time, and/or other outreaches might last 2-3 hours.
 Work put into your Systems Intervention Project (SIP) may also count towards outreach (and you are encouraged to start on this as early in the year as you can).